jamarphi/pen_engine/README.md

 #1.8 - Cross Platform

-I would like to thank the developers and contributors of Cocos2DX because I used their cross platform implementation to help me as I worked on the platforms below.
+I would like to thank the developers and contributors of Cocos2DX because I used their cross platform implementation to help me as I worked on the Android implementation.
 Cocos2DX is a well known open source game engine that has tons of support.
 They have amazing documentation and readable code that helps people understand why they implement the platforms the way they do.

-When building for cross platform use Linux.
+When building for cross platform use Linux or Mac.

 Cross platform is currently supported for the following: